 Below are quick links to important websites that may assist you with your legal matters in Andrew County and Missouri.

-Why You Need a Relentless DWI Administrative Hearing Lawyer in Savannah, MO
+Why You Need a Savannah, MO DWI Administrative Hearing Lawyer

 For a suspension to proceed, you must have been under arrest at the time of the breathalyzer or blood test, and that arrest must have been based on probable cause that you were operating a motor vehicle while intoxicated.
-(This is why our Savannah, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as law enforcement only conducts these tests to establish probable cause.)
+(This is why the Combs Waterkotte Savannah, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as officers only conduct these tests to establish probable cause.)

 - Strict calibration and accuracy standards